selenil/glua/README.md

 let assert #(lua, [result]) = glua.eval(
   state: lua,
   code: "return my_table.my_second_value",
-  using: decode.bool
+  using: decode.float
 )

-assert result == False
+assert result == 2.1

 // or we can get the whole table and decode it back to a list of tuples assert glua.get(